reposense/convert-markdown/README.md

 * `--formats`: File formats to be included.
 Default: all files will be included.
 * `--directory`: Directory to perform the conversion.
 Default: current working directory.

+The results will be generated in the current working directory's `output` folder.